krei-se/droidfor.ge/README.md

 - $\color{green}{\textbf{User}}$: All 👶 Users set up their fresh device once, backup is done transparent via the nfs home file server or manually in the userspace session.

 Turns your android phones into rooted, but secure and usuable domain clients.
-No Clouds!
+No Clouds and no management apps!

+As a sideeffect i noticed after finishing this that not only you can lose or break a device now safely (good for the mind) - you can just keep one in every room, they are basically all the same now (good for the body).

 # 👨‍🏭 $\color{red}{\textbf{Domain}}$ : for all devices